Category Archives: bona fide marriage

 • The false representation was made to a U.S. government official, such as a consular officer; and

-• The applicant, by using fraud or misrepresentation, seeks to procure, sought to procure, procured, a benefit under U.S. immigration laws, such as a visa or admission into the United States.
+• The applicant, by using fraud or misrepresentation, seeks to procure, sought to procure, or procured, a benefit under U.S. immigration laws, such as a visa or admission to the United States.

 U.S. Consulate Rescinds INA 212(a)(6)(C)(i) Inadmissibility Finding and Grants K-1 Fiancé Visa Based on Motion to Reconsider

-The petitioner and beneficiary next contacted Dyan Williams Law for representation in overcoming the (6)(C)(i) inadmissibility finding.
-We discussed the option of filing a Form I-601 waiver of inadmissibility with USCIS, which would involve a long processing time and the high evidentiary burden of proving the petitioner would face “extreme hardship” if the beneficiary was denied admission to the United States.
-Ultimately, with recommendation from counsel, they decided to instead pursue a Motion to Reconsider with the U.S. Consulate.
+The petitioner and beneficiary contacted Dyan Williams Law for representation in overcoming the (6)(C)(i) inadmissibility finding.
+We discussed the option of filing a Form I-601 waiver of inadmissibility with USCIS.
+This would involve a long processing time and the high evidentiary burden of proving the petitioner would face “extreme hardship” if the beneficiary was denied admission to the United States.

-The Form I-129F approval did not necessarily mean the elements of fraud or willful misrepresentation were not met, but only that USCIS did not have substantial and probative of a prior sham marriage.
+USCIS’ approval of the petition did not necessarily mean the elements of fraud or willful misrepresentation were not met, but only that it lacked substantial and probative evidence of a prior sham marriage.
 Thankfully, it did not take long for the U.S. Consulate to make a positive decision.

-Ten days later, the U.S. Consulate sent an email notice stating it removed the (6)(C)(i) bar and provided further instructions for the K-1 visa process.
+Ten days after receiving the Motion to Reconsider, the U.S. Consulate sent an email notice stating it removed the (6)(C)(i) bar and provided further instructions for the K-1 visa process.
 The applicant completed the next steps and, three months later, received the visa for lawful admission to the U.S. in K-1 status.

 USCIS Approves Form I-485 Application for Permanent Residence

 Within 90 days of the K-1 visa holder’s arrival in the United States, he and his U.S. citizen fiancée married and began their life together.
-They then contacted Dyan Williams Law to represent them in the Form I-485 green card application process.
+They then contacted Dyan Williams Law to represent them in the Form I-485 green card application.

 Less than three months after USCIS received the Form I-485 application, they appeared for their scheduled Adjustment of Status interview before USCIS.
 The application was readily approved on the spot, with no doubts from USCIS regarding the beneficiary’s prior marriage or his existing marriage to the petitioner.
 The USCIS officer said they had great documentary evidence for an approval and did not ask about the NOID, the (6)(C)(i) visa refusal notice, or their relationship.